Pavkv/theatre_experiment/README.md

 # 🎭 Theatre Experiment Website Remaster

-A modern reimagining of the Theatre Experiment website, combining elegant literary design with responsive web technologies.
-This project revamps the user experience and visual identity to better reflect the artistic vision of the theater, improve maintainability, and ensure accessibility for all audiences.
+A modern reimagining of the Theatre Experiment website — a multilingual, media-rich, and accessible digital home for a vibrant theater group.
+This project combines elegant book-like design, React-powered interactivity, and flexible layouts to reflect the artistry and spirit of the performances.

 <img width="789" alt="image" src="https://github.com/user-attachments/assets/55f97141-3b9d-4204-94f9-fcddcdc43c4e" />